carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 SPIR-V distinguishes between array type and run-time array type, the length of which is not known at compile time.
 In LLVM, it is possible to index beyond the end of the array.
-Therfore, runtime array can be implemented as a zero length array type.
+Therefore, runtime array can be implemented as a zero length array type.

 Moreover, SPIR-V supports the notion of array stride.
 Currently only natural